woman moving into apartment Is worth a pound of cure.

 Consider this.
 The average cost to house someone post-homelessness is $4,700.
 But, by preventing a person from becoming homeless, the cost is reduced to about $1,650.

-Our system can serve people experiencing homelessness – and well – but there was nothing to help prevent homelessness before Shelter Diversion launched in 2012.
+Our system can serve people experiencing homelessness.
+And well.
+But there was nothing to help prevent homelessness.
+That is before Shelter Diversion launched in 2012.

 Researching the effectiveness of prevention